shsagir/play-area-sync/docs/install-laravel-5-uni.md

 ### Logging

 You can access your logs via SSH or SFTP.
-Larval, per default, stores it's log files in `storage/logs`.
+Laravel, per default, stores it's log files in `storage/logs`.
 You can download them via SFTP from that folder.
 If you need to "tail" your logs live, you can:

 ```bash
 # login via SSH